I was born in Kent but have lived all over the place including London, Clermont-Ferrand, Orleans and Bath.

-My latest book is a memoir: A Place for Everything - my mother, autism and me.
+My latest book for adults is a memoir: A Place for Everything - my mother, autism and me.
 It is about my mother, Gillian, who lived her whole life not knowing that she had autism.
 She was diagnosed at the age of 72.

 I started my career as an editor.
 My first published book was a picture book for children called Over in the Grasslands.

 Since then I have written over 50 books for children including novels, non-fiction books, poems, short stories, picture books and early readers.
 To find out more, visit my blog:

 When I am not writing I am teaching, mentoring or editing other people's writing - all things I love to do.
 I run creative writing workshops in schools and tutor and mentor for The London Writers' Salon, The Writers' Block, the London Lit Lab, and the Arvon Foundation.
-I am a tutor for City University, London and from 2022 I will be a RLF Fellow for Exeter University in Penryn in Cornwall where I work on Thursdays and Fridays, helping students with their essay skills.
+I am also a Royal Literary Fund Fellow for Exeter University in Penryn in Cornwall where I work on Thursdays and Fridays, helping students with their essay skills.